dport96/quickPoll/README.md

-# MyVote - Real-time Voting Application
+# QuickPoll - Real-time Voting Application

-MyVote is a web-based application that enables you to create ranking, rating, and poll voting contests and view the results in real time.
+QuickPoll is a web-based application that enables you to create ranking, rating, and poll voting contests and view the results in real time.
 Your audience can participate live on their mobile phones, tablets, and desktops.
 There is nothing to download or install.

 ## Features